 In the brave new world of headless, the multiple ways in which a customer interacts with your business sit together on what we call the ‘Customer Experience Layer’ aka the CX Layer.

 Content management and commerce management happen in specialist systems within the Service Layer.

-Then for the bigger businesses, the CX and Service Layers integrate into the Back Office Layer.
+Then, for the bigger businesses, the CX and Service Layers integrate into the Back Office Layer.
 Usually, this is an ERP system that is used for inventory management, CRM, purchasing, finance and production.

-PWA - Progressive Web App, a type of superfast mobile-first application delivered through as a website using traditional web technology.
+PWA - Progressive Web App, a type of superfast mobile-first application delivered through a website using traditional web technology.
 This is an alternative to a standalone app you would typically install from the App Store.

 Native mobile app - any native iOS / Android apps you have.

 POS - Point of Sale, so any in-store systems used for handling customer orders.

 Voice commerce - a nascent example of new touchpoints customers might have with your business.
 Headless architectures allow you to build new touchpoints separately to the content and business logic present in the service layer.